juldebidour/Landmining_project_ENSC/README.md

 The first dataset used can be found here : [https://www.kaggle.com/datasets/parsapzadeh/land-mines](https://www.kaggle.com/datasets/parsapzadeh/land-mines).

 The second dataset used for yolo can be found here : [https://universe.roboflow.com/northumbria/landmines-detection-dataset/dataset/4](https://universe.roboflow.com/northumbria/landmines-detection-dataset/dataset/4).
+You must place the dataset's folder into the "/SecondDataset" folder in order to launch the program.

 # Methodology